-Figure 6-11: The Enclosure of the Verandah Greatly Diminishes Heritage Value of This Building
+Figure 6-11: The Enclosure of the Verandah Greatly Diminishes Heritage Value of This Building a) Architectural Style

 6.4.4.2.
 Guidelines for Conversions to Commercial Use

 Buildings fronting Main Street North are encouraged to be converted into commercial uses.
 This section provides design guidelines for buildings being converted to commercial uses.